 The Do Not Resuscitate (DNR) Form

 The "Emergency Medical Systems Prehospital Do Not Resuscitate (DNR) Form" is a legal document that gives the 911 responders permission not to perform CPR.
 The DNR form is prepared in advance of any situation and kept at home.
 This prehospital DNR form lists the name of the person to whom it applies, and is signed by that person (or whoever represents that person if he or she is too ill to make medical decisions on his or her own behalf).
 It is also signed by the person's doctor.
 Please note this is very important: the form is not valid until the doctor signs it, as it is a medical order.
 There is a new form which can replace or be a supplement to the traditional DNR order called a POLST (Physician Orders for Life Sustaining Treatment).
-See Fact Sheet: Advanced Medical Directives for more information on POLST.
+See fact sheet Advance Health Care Directives and POLST.

 The DNR or POLST is the only form that affects 911 responders; other documents, such as a Durable Power of Attorney for Health Care or some other Advanced Directives, do not.
 If emergency personnel arrive to find a person whose heartbeat and breathing have failed or are failing, they will perform CPR unless they see a correctly completed DNR/POLST.